UNF Admission Requirements

 |Less than 19||Low||<38%|

 You will need very good grades in high school to get into University of North Florida.
 The average high school GPA of the admitted freshman class at University of North Florida was 3.73 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #10 in Florida for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as UNF accepts 59% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|